-In line with advice from NSW Health, BreastScreen NSW strongly encourages women to be vaccinated against COVID-19 as soon as possible, ideally before attending their breast screen appointment.
+In line with advice from NSW Health, BreastScreen NSW strongly encourages women to be triple vaccinated against COVID-19 as soon as possible, ideally before attending their breast screen appointment.
 Visit NSW Health for more information.

 It is now mandatory for all NSW Health staff to be vaccinated.

-As usual, we encourage you to be breast aware and if you find a breast change that is unusual for you, contact your regular doctor without delay.
+Importantly, we encourage you to be breast aware and if you find a breast change that is unusual for you, contact your regular doctor without delay.

 If you have any questions or need support, please call us on 13 20 50.